superauu/Auu.VsAiHelper/README.md

   - The containing method name (defaults to `UnknownMethod`).
   - The start and end line numbers of the selection.
 - Formats the information and copies it to the clipboard in one click.
-- Features a custom icon for easy identification in the context menu.

-## Installation

-1. Go to the [Releases](https://github.com/your-username/your-repo/releases) page of this repository.
-2. Download the latest `.vsix` file.
-3. Close all instances of Visual Studio.
-4. Double-click the downloaded `.vsix` file to install the extension.

 ## Usage